Scorecards and goals

 3. Select Save.

-10. In the Source of target value field, manually enter the target value of the goal, or connect to data (that is, the value that you want to reach).
-Although the target value isn't usually updated after a goal has been set, users can edit the goal and update the target value.
+15. In the Source of target value field, manually enter the target value of the goal, or connect to data (that is, the value that you want to reach).
+Although you usually don't update the target value after setting a goal, you can edit the goal and update the target value.

-• Automatic – The status will be automatically updated based on rules that you define.
+• Automatic – The status is automatically updated based on rules that you define.
 To use this option, select Create rules, and then, for each status, add a value and date condition.
-The system will then set the goal to that status if the condition is met.
+The system then sets the goal to that status if the condition is met.

 Manually check in updates to a goal

-After a goal has been created, you can periodically update the current value and status.
+After you creat a goal, you can periodically update the current value and status.

 1. On the Goal page, select a goal, and then select Keep this goal on track by checking in.